2013 Stanley Cup playoffs: (3) Vancouver Canucks vs. (6) San Jose Sharks

 The Vancouver Canucks entered the playoffs as the third seed in the Western Conference by winning the Northwest Division with 59 points.
 The San Jose Sharks earned 57 points during the regular season to finish sixth overall in the Western Conference and third in the Pacific Division.
 This was the second playoff series between these two teams, with the only previous meeting being the 2011 Western Conference Final, where Vancouver defeated San Jose in five games.
 San Jose won all three games in the regular season series.

 The Sharks recorded their first playoff sweep in team history.
 Led by Logan Couture's second period goal and a third period assist, San Jose scored three unanswered goals in game one to win, 3–1.
 The Canucks held a 2–1 lead late in the third period of game two off of Ryan Kesler's two goals, but then Patrick Marleau tied the game with 55 seconds left in regulation and Raffi Torres scored at 05:31 into overtime to give the Sharks a 3–2 victory.
 In game three of the series leading 2–1 to start the third period San Jose's Logan Couture and Patrick Marleau then each scored in a span of nine seconds giving the Sharks a 4–1 lead.
-The Sharks would earn a 5–2 victory.
-In game four of the series Brent Burns scored to give the Sharks the lead, later Mason Raymond would score on the power play.
-San Jose would take the lead again in the dying minutes of the first with a power play tally from Joe Pavelski to make it 2–1.
+The Sharks earned a 5–2 victory.
+In game four of the series Brent Burns scored to give the Sharks the lead, later Mason Raymond scored on the power play.
+San Jose took the lead again in the dying minutes of the first with a power play tally from Joe Pavelski to make it 2–1.
 In the third period the Vancouver Canucks rallied back to tie the game and gain the lead from the strengths of Alex Burrows and Alexander Edler goals to make it 3–2.
 In the last minutes of the third Joe Pavelski tallied the game tying goal as regulation ended 3–3.
 Patrick Marleau then scored the series winning goal at 13:18 of overtime in San Jose's 4–3 victory in game four.